| Proletarians

 working class generated its own communist parties and

+acquired political weight.
 Ideologically, the crisis of

 bourgeois thought became more critical while within the